By Brian Fairbanks

 Educational theories of learning are one thing.
 Adult learning theories are another.
 Learn more on our blog.

-Ready to put theory to practice?
-Explore education degrees at University of Phoenix!
+Ready to put theory into practice?
+Explore Foundations in Virtual Teaching at University of Phoenix!